MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-atp/manage-incidents-windows-defender-advanced-threat-protection.md

 For example, your SoC analyst can review the urgent **Active** incidents for the day, and decide to assign them to himself for investigation.

-Alternatively, your SoC analyst might assign the incident as **Resolved** if the incident has been remediated.
+Alternatively, your SoC analyst might set the incident as **Resolved** if the incident has been remediated.

 ## Classify the incident
-You can choose not to set a classification, or decide to specify whether an incident is a true or false.
+You can choose not to set a classification, or decide to specify whether an incident is true or false.
 Doing so helps the team see patterns and learn from them.

 ## Rename incident
 By default, incidents are assigned with numbers.
 You can rename the incident if your organization uses a naming convention for easier cybersecurity threat identification.